Click on Images for Larger View

-How Will I Feel After My Massage Treatment?
+How Will I Feel After My Bodywork Treatment?

 Most people feel very relaxed.
 Some experience a significant decrease or freedom from long-term aches and pains.
 Many feel a little slowed down for a short period and then notice an increase of energy, heightened awareness and increased productivity which can last for days.

-If you received a deep massage, you may be slightly sore the next day - much like a good workout at the gym.
+If you received deep tissue therapy, you may be slightly sore the next day - much like a good workout at the gym.
 Sometimes a hot shower, or a soak in the tub can ease this soreness.

 After your session you should increase your water intake a bit.
 Just a glass or two more than normal is usually fine.
 This helps keep your body's tissues hydrated and healthy.